sleeptoken/zettelkasten/Decompiling Android apps.md

 ### Case study of the Weather app

 After a bit of reverse engineering we can see that the API key is hidden in a string resource `res>values>strings.xml`- something you will commonly see in applications in the wild.
+#### Identifying the Correct ZIP Code

+Like always in reverse engineering there are many paths that can lead to the goal
+##### Method1

+start from UI and try to trace where the entered zip code goes

 ### References